adamw1221/CS495-Lab-Inventory-Group-F/README.md

    2. For access to student view -> **username & password: classmate**

+   4. View our following **Feature List** section for more info on how to use our webpage UI.

 6. To run our automated test, run command: **npm test**
-    1. See our test.md file fore more info
+    1. See our test.md file for more info

 7. Points of interest:
    1. Our html folder holds all of our html files to modify.